passport/www.passportjs.org/books/concepts/google/README.md

 # Google

-[Google Identity](https://developers.google.com/identity) offers a suite of SDKs and protocols that enables users to sign into app using their Google accounts and authorize apps to use Google services.
+[Google Identity](https://developers.google.com/identity) offers a suite of SDKs and protocols that enables users to sign into apps using their Google accounts and authorize apps to use Google services.

 The SDKs that Google offers support a range of platforms, including the web,